United States v. Google LLC (2023): Week 2

 On September 10, prosecutors called YouTube CEO Neal Mohan to the stand.
 In his testimony, Mohan refuted allegations of monopolist behavior by Google, saying that the company had "plenty of competition."
 As Mohan testified, prosecutors presented documents that illustrated how Google acquired rival companies, "parked" them away, and monopolized the market to push out competition.
 Prosecutors also similarly called former Google executives Jonathan Bellack and Nirmal Jayaram to the stand, who both sought to disavow and contradict emails they wrote in the past.
 Bellack, when confronted with an email he wrote comparing Google's ad-tech business to "if Goldman or Citibank owned the NYSE" (New York Stock Exchange), dismissed his email as "late-night ramblings."
 Jed Dederick, Chief Revenue Officer of The Trade Desk, described Google's actions as "draconian" and "absolutist."

+Brian O'Kelley, the former CEO of ad exchange AppNexus (later Xandr), testified about Google's practices in the ad exchange market.
+Former OpenX CEO Tim Cadogan and executives from Magnite and Pubmatic also described the competitive challenges of operating independent ad technology platforms alongside Google's integrated stack.

 Prosecutors also sought to show that Google deliberately destroyed damning evidence, a problem that was levied at Google's first antitrust trial.
 Former Google executive Chris LaSala testified on September 20 that Google's chat messages had history off "by default" and that business executives often referred to conversations as "privileged and confidential."
 The prosecution rested its case shortly thereafter, after which Google began to mount its defense.
 Scott Sheffer, Google's first witness, said that the ad tech industry "has been exceptionally fluid" and that it was vastly more complex and competitive than what the DOJ had portrayed it to be.